Part 2: February 28-March 1, 2020

 EMDR Consulting is an EMDRIA Approved training provider, and therefore, this training is EMDRIA Approved.

-EMDR Consulting, founded in Cincinnati by Roy Kiessling, LISW, is listed under the state of Ohio on EMDRIA’s list of Approved Training Providers.
+EMDR Consulting, founded by Roy Kiessling, LISW, is listed under his name on EMDRIA’s list of Approved Training Providers.

 Licensed Mental Health Professionals